 Operational Risk: Increased severity of extreme weather events, such as hurricanes, may have the potential to cause operational disruptions at our facilities, reputational risks, increased capital costs related to the restoration of damaged property, and employee benefit costs associated with the increased risk of injury in the short-term.
-To mitigate these potential risks, in 2020, Genworth invested approximately \$570,000 to implement Business Continuity Plans and remote work capabilities, including a "Work From Home" Policy.
-We invest approximately \$550,000 every five (5) years (\$110,000 per year) to enable employees to log into our systems from home.
-As a result of these efforts, our employees are able to work remotely should we encounter extreme weather-related events.
-When the primary cause of borrower default is physical damage, mortgage insurance providers are subject to policy protections that defer potential claim payments until a property is restored to its original condition.
-In 2022, we engaged an independent consultant to assist us in completing a physical risk assessment of Genworth's Operations portfolio.
-A more detailed discussion of the physical risk scenario analysis is included in the Financial Planning section below.
+To mitigate these potential risks, in 2020, Genworth invested approximately \$570,000 to implement Business Continuity Plans and remote work capabilities.
+In 2023 a "Remote and Flexible Work Arrangements" policy was published to outline our hybrid work environment and remote and flexible work arrangements which is supportive of our efforts to maintain business operations in the event of extreme weather events.
+We invest approximately \$550,000 every five years (\$110,000 per year) to enable employees to log into our systems from home.
+These efforts enable our employees to work remotely should we encounter extreme weather-related events.

+In general, we conduct physical security assessments of our facilities every two years.
+In 2022, we engaged an independent consultant to assist us in completing a physical risk assessment of Genworth's Operations.
+A more detailed discussion of the physical risk scenario analysis is included in the Scenario Analysis section below.